Do you want your business to make noise, or make sales?

 That’s what happens when you have the power of a great brand to help you sell.

-- named in the top 66 companies at Collision’s pitch competition out of a pool of 500 (Savvi Solutions)
+- named in the top 66 out of 500 participating companies at Collision’s pitch competition (Savvi Solutions)

 - received provincial and national media coverage from major outlets like Global News and the BC Innovation Council (Accelerate Okanagan),